ashvardanian/ashvardanian/README.md

 ## My Lectures

-Most materials are in English unless "flagged" otherwise.
+Most materials are in English unless ~~literally~~ flagged otherwise.
-The absolute majority is on the subjects of Systems Development, Computer Science, and Artificial Intelligence.
+The absolute majority is on the subjects of Systems Design, Computer Science, and Artificial Intelligence.
-The 🗣️ talks aren't technical, and in the ones with a 👯‍♂️ - I am just a wingman supporting another speaker.
+The 🗣️ talking head links aren't technical, and in the ones with a 👯‍♂️ - I am just a wingman supporting another speaker.

 ### 2022